sercankulcu/sercankulcu.github.io/_posts/2009-04-15-oracle-announces-its-plan-to-acquire-sun-microsystems.md

   - history
 ---

-Oracle announced in April 2009 that it would acquire Sun Microsystems for about $7.4 billion.
-Sun owned technologies that sat at the center of enterprise computing, including Java, Solaris, SPARC processors, MySQL, and a large collection of open-source projects.

-The acquisition immediately raised questions because Oracle was primarily known for databases and enterprise software.
-MySQL was a widely used open-source database and a competitor to Oracle products in some markets.
-Java was even more important: millions of applications depended on the Java language, virtual machine, and class libraries.

-After the deal closed in 2010, Oracle became the steward of both Java and MySQL.
-The acquisition showed how ownership can matter even when software is standardized or open source.
-Governance, licensing decisions, release schedules, and investment priorities can influence an ecosystem as much as the code itself.
+Oracle announced its plan to acquire Sun Microsystems in 2009, and the news immediately felt larger than a normal enterprise acquisition.
+Sun had shaped major parts of computing culture: Java, Solaris, SPARC, NFS, workstations, servers, and important open-source projects all carried Sun's influence.

+Oracle was known for databases and enterprise software.
+Bringing Sun into Oracle's orbit raised questions about the future of Java, MySQL, OpenOffice.org, Solaris, and the hardware business.

+## Why Sun Mattered

+Sun's slogan, 'the network is the computer,' captured a worldview that became increasingly accurate.
+The company helped define networked workstations, server infrastructure, and software platforms designed for distributed systems.
+Java in particular became one of the most important programming environments in enterprise computing.

+Sun also had a complicated but meaningful relationship with open source.
+Projects connected to Sun were widely used by developers, universities, and companies, even when their governance and business models were debated.

+## Why Oracle Wanted It

+For Oracle, Sun offered control over hardware, operating systems, Java, and database-adjacent infrastructure.
+The acquisition supported a more vertically integrated enterprise strategy: sell customers not only database software, but also systems tuned to run it.

+The Java angle was especially important.
+Java was everywhere in enterprise software, and stewardship of the platform carried enormous influence.

+## The Aftermath In Perspective

+The announcement marked the end of Sun as an independent force and the beginning of a new phase for many technologies associated with it.
+Some communities adjusted, some forked projects, and some moved toward alternatives.

+Looking back, the deal is a reminder that technology history is also institutional history.
+Languages, databases, operating systems, and developer communities do not float separately from the companies that fund and govern them.
+Oracle's plan to acquire Sun changed not only a balance sheet, but the future path of several important ecosystems.